yuja/jj/docs/git-compatibility.md

 By default, the remote repository will be named `origin`.
 You can use a name of your choice by adding `--remote <remote name>` to the `jj git clone` command.

-## <a name="co-located-jujutsugit-repos"></a>Colocated Jujutsu/Git repos
+## <a name="colocated-jujutsugit-repos"></a>Colocated Jujutsu/Git workspaces

-A colocated Jujutsu repo is a hybrid Jujutsu/Git repo.
-This is the default for Git-backed repositories created with `jj git init` or `jj git clone`.
-The Git repo and the Jujutsu repo then share the same working copy.
+A colocated Jujutsu workspace is a hybrid Jujutsu/Git workspace.
+This is the default for Git-backed workspace created with `jj git init` or `jj git clone`.
+The Git repo and the Jujutsu workspace then share the same working copy.
 Jujutsu will import and export from and to the Git repo on every `jj` command automatically.

 This mode is very convenient when tools (e.g. build tools) expect a Git repo to be present.

-It is allowed to mix `jj` and `git` commands in such a repo in any order.
+It is allowed to mix `jj` and `git` commands in such a workspace in any order.
 However, it may be easier to keep track of what is going on if you mostly use read-only `git` commands and use `jj` to make changes to the repo.
-One reason for this (see below for more) is that `jj` commands will usually put the git repo in a "detached HEAD" state, since in `jj` there is not concept of a "currently tracked branch".
+One reason for this (see below for more) is that `jj` commands will usually put the Git repo in a "detached HEAD" state, since in `jj` there is not concept of a "currently tracked branch".
 Before doing mutating Git commands, you may need to tell Git what the current branch should be with a `git switch` command.